mtycholaz/NDSCPP-web-monitor/README.md

 This repository is designed for programmers familiar with modern C++ (C++20 and later) and concepts like interfaces, threading, and network communication.
 Jump into the code, and start by exploring the interfaces and their implementing classes to understand the system's structure.

 This project is dependent on the libraries for libmicrohttpd, lpthreads, and lz.
+You will also need the json library from homebrew (at least on the Mac): brew install libmicrohttpd brew install nlohmann-json

 ## Interfaces Overview